 #bigdatamgmt chat – Wednesday, March 5 – 12 p.m.
 EST & 5 p.m.
 GMT

-Big data projects can answer questions that previously were unanswerable, they can handle more input from more sources and process it faster than ever and they can yield insights that might alter the direction of a campaign, or even the organization itself.
+Big data projects can answer questions that previously were unanswerable, they can handle more input from more sources and process it faster than ever (especially with the leadership of a chief data officer) and they can yield insights that might alter the direction of a campaign, or even the organization itself.

 For these reasons, it’s critical for you to build a solid strategy for how your organization will approach big data from people, technology and process angles.

 Our special guests for this #bigdatamgmt chat are Bernard Marr (@bernardmarr), founder and CEO of the UK-based Advanced Performance Institute, and Mike Ferguson (@mikeferguson1), independent analyst and consultant specializing in business intelligence, data management and big data.
 Also joining will be James Kobielus (@jameskobielus), IBM big data evangelist, speaker and writer.

 You can follow along—and join the discussion using the hashtag #BigDataMgmt.
 Here are the questions we’ll be discussing as well as reference articles to help inspire the conversation on Wednesday, February 5, 12:00 p.m.
 EST.

 What role does company culture play in developing and executing a successful strategy?

 How does big data strategy differ from and impact existing data warehouse, BI and data management programs?

 What is the strategic overlap between enterprise big data, cloud, social and mobile initiatives?